2025-2026 BOARD OF DIRECTORS

 Purpose

-The purpose of the Athletes Council is to represent and promote the views and interests of the National programs and CAS athletes to ensure the collective voice of athletes is represented in furthering the CAS vision to be a world leading nation in Artistic Swimming.
+The purpose of the Athletes Council is to represent and promote the views and interests of the National programs and Canada Artistic Swimming (CAS) athletes to ensure the collective voice of athletes is represented in CAS governance and is a part of furthering the CAS mission, vision, and values.

 Composition

 The Athletes Council is comprised of persons who are registrants or past registrants in good standing of CAS.
-The elected Athlete Representative will serve as the Council Chair, attend board meetings and provide counsel to the CAS Board of Directors.
+The elected Athletes Council Chair will attend board meetings and provide counsel to the CAS Board of Directors.
 The Council will be comprised of:

-- Chairperson: The Chair must be a former Canadian National Team member (Junior or Senior) and have been retired within 8 years at the time of their first term election.
+- Chairperson: The Chair will be elected by CAS athletes.
+The Chair must be a former Canadian National Team member (Junior or Senior) and have been retired from the national team within 8 years at the time of their first term election.

-- All Council members will have values consistent with CAS, adhere to the Conduct Policy, and have clear understanding of the safe and welcoming sport policy suite as well as the Universal Code of Conduct for the Prevention of Maltreatment in Sport (UCCMS).
+- All Council members will have values consistent with CAS, adhere to the Conduct Policy, and have a clear understanding of the safe and welcoming sport policy suite as well as the Canadian Safe Sport Program Rules.

 Key Duties